OP Eiga: Ōkura Eiga in the 1960s

 To help fill the double- or triple-bill programs in his own theatres, Ōkura imported yō-pin or "Western pink" into Japan.
 These were softcore sexploitation films of the type that were shown in western grindhouses and drive-ins. Ōkura also claims to have produced the first pink film directed by a woman.
 Kyōko Ōgimachi, an actress in Shintōhō's ama films of the 1950s, directed Yakuza Geisha in 1965.
 However Jasper Sharp reports that several pink film insiders are skeptical of this claim, as Ōgimachi was Mitsugu Ōkura's mistress, and he was known to treat her with favoritism.

 The Weissers write that standard Ōkura Eiga product of the 1960s was a low-budget affair with a forgettable plot which existed only to provide actresses to appear in the nude.
 One of Ōkura's most popular actresses in their late 1960s output was the shapely Mari Iwai.
 Iwai was especially known for her roles in coming of age films.
-Pink film queen Noriko Tatsumi appeared in films for Ōkura, including Love's Milky Drops aka Amorous Liquid (多情な乳液, Tajōna Nyūeki) (December 1967), made between the shooting on Atsushi Yamatoya's cult pink film, Inflatable Sex Doll of the Wastelands.
+Pink film queen Noriko Tatsumi appeared in films for Ōkura, including Love's Milky Drops a.k.a.
+Amorous Liquid (多情な乳液, Tajōna Nyūeki) (December 1967), made between the shooting on Atsushi Yamatoya's cult pink film, Inflatable Sex Doll of the Wastelands.
 After her career got off to a bad start with cult horror director Kinnosuke Fukada's disastrous foray into pink, Pleasure Trap (Kairaku no Wana, Kokuei, early 1967), actress Keiko Kayama took the unusual step for the time of initiating a publicity campaign.
-Following this successful move, she became one of the leading sex film actresses of the era, starring in such box-office hits for Ōkura as Pleasure of Women (女のよろこび, Onna no Yorokobi) (April 1967). Ōkura gave future "SM Queen", actress Naomi Tani her first taste of the SM genre in Memoirs of a Modern Female Doctor aka Contemporary Medical Science on Women and Two Stories Of Sex (現代女性医学, Gendai Joi Igaku) (May 1967), and her first role in a fully SM-themed film with Cruel Map of Women's Bodies aka Female Bodies in a Brutal Scenario (女体残虐図, Jotai Zangyakuzu) (October, 1967).
+Following this successful move, she became one of the leading sex film actresses of the era, starring in such box-office hits for Ōkura as Pleasure of Women (女のよろこび, Onna no Yorokobi) (April 1967). Ōkura gave future "SM Queen", actress Naomi Tani her first taste of the SM genre in Memoirs of a Modern Female Doctor a.k.a.
+Contemporary Medical Science on Women and Two Stories Of Sex (現代女性医学, Gendai Joi Igaku) (May 1967), and her first role in a fully SM-themed film with Cruel Map of Women's Bodies a.k.a.
+Female Bodies in a Brutal Scenario (女体残虐図, Jotai Zangyakuzu) (October, 1967).